 Microsoft Exchange Server is an e-mail server used to store not only emails but also contacts, calendars, attachments, etc. It is one of the crucial parts of any organization as it is used as data storage or as a data distributor.
 It stores the copy or the backup of each Outlook account or mailboxes.
-However, you also need to take care of the Exchange and its EDB file as it also suffers from various issues like Dirty shutdown and it is required to repair Exchange database from dirty shutdown state.
+However, you also need to take care of the Exchange and its EDB file as it also suffers from various issues like Dirty shutdown and it is required to repair the Exchange database from a dirty shutdown state.

 The dirty shutdown means a closing of something that is not clean or inappropriate.
 If the case of the Exchange server, you can say an improper way of shutting down the Exchange Server.

 The question here is why actually this happens.

 The term Dirty shutdown actually is a state of the Exchange Server, which says that the log file is not committed to its database and you may lose the database or the log file.

 As we, all are very much aware that a log file is very important for any organization to provide deep information about the entire process.
 A file that records each event or communication of the organization.

 It is very important that each log file should disconnect or detach from its database.
 If not, then it suffers a dirty shutdown.
 When Exchange goes into this state or the condition then the Exchange dismount and turns into an unexpected shutdown.